Shahriar-Kariman/CS3383_Assignment_3/Assignment_3.md

 \end{split}
 $$

-Acorrding to case 2 of the master theorem since:
+According to case 2 of the master theorem since:

 $$
 \begin{split}